Spirals-Team/hadoop-benchmark/README.md

 ## 2. Requirements:

 This project is based on Docker and Bash script.
-Before the start, please ensure that the bellow tools have been well installed.
+Before the start, please ensure that the below tools have been well installed.
 The links following the software is the official tutorial or commands of installation.

 #### docker (version >= 1.9.1)